cecilzha/Oofff/README.md

 ## For Developers

-The original Python code is available on the `main` branch.
+The original Python code is available on the `archive` branch.
 The `web` branch contains the web version of the game.

 ### Running the Game Using Pygbag